Poisson reduction as a coisotropic intersection: Quantum Hamiltonian reduction

 In this bar complex we use the left $\CC^\bullet(\U\g, \U\g)$-module structure on $\CC^\bullet(\U\g, B)$ coming from the moment map $\U\g\rightarrow B$ and the right $\CC^\bullet(\U\g, \U\g)$-module structure on $\CC^\bullet(\U\g, k)$ coming from the counit.
 We put a dga structure on $B//\U\g$ in Corollary \ref{cor:quantumBRSTtensor}.

-There is a quantum version of the BRST complex.
+There is a quantum version of the BRST complex introduced in \cite{KS}.
 As a complex, it has the following description.
 We will assume that the Lie algebra $\g$ is unimodular, i.e. the representation $\det(\g)$ is trivial.

 Recall the Koszul complex $\Sym(\g[1])\otimes B$ that we have defined in Section \ref{sect:classicalhamreduction}.
 We are going to deform it to the Chevalley--Eilenberg differential as follows.
 Given we let